Spammck/SuperCoolProject/README.md

     3. Master git and design patterns.
     4. You dont realize it now, but java streams are king.

-  Do me a favor, if everyone here can tell Professor Fry congradulations on retirement, im sure she would be very greatful.
+  Do me a favor, if everyone here can tell Professor Fry congradulations on retirement, im sure she would be very grateful.